A-makarim/UCL-CSRI/README.md

 # UCL-CSRI — UK Property Map + AI

+This project is live.
+Try it at https://ucl-csri-frontend.onrender.com/

 An interactive Mapbox globe for exploring UK property prices over time.
 See how prices evolve month-by-month, click anywhere to drill into the underlying numbers, and overlay live listings when you want to sanity-check what’s on the market right now.